Invisible E-commerce Profit Killers & How to Fix Them

 But with 80,000+ products and dozens of hands touching the catalog weekly, the truth was simple: Nobody had full visibility.

 Once we deployed a custom web crawler for them, issues that had been invisible for years surfaced within 48 hours.
 And fixing those problems didn’t just improve SEO — it immediately reduced customer complaints and boosted conversions.
+That’s when it really hit us again: at scale, crawling stops being a technical task and becomes a business necessity.

 A Real Crawl Report (These Numbers Hurt)